brazucaz/browscap-php/README.md

 ### options

 - `cache` (optional) the relative path to your cache directory
-- `remote-file` (optional) only required if you dont want to download the standerd file, possible values are
+- `remote-file` (optional) only required if you don’t want to download the standard file, possible values are
   - `PHP_BrowscapINI` downloads the standard file (default)
   - `Lite_PHP_BrowscapINI` downloads the lite file
   - `Full_PHP_BrowscapINI` downloads the full file